keithj2780/svelte-starter-app/README.md

 npm run dev
 ```

 Navigate to [localhost:8080](http://localhost:8080).
-You should see your app running.
-Edit a components or pages file in `src/pages` `src/components`, save it, and the page should reload with your changes.
+You should see the app running.
+Edit a components or pages file in `src/pages` or `src/components`, save it, and the page should reload with your changes.

 ## Generate a production build